bpmn-io/bpmn.io/src/blog/2023/003-the-future-is-chat.md

 Furthermore, we'll explore the ability to summarize/snapshot your processes in non-human languages, such as BPEL for processes and CSV/checklists for decisions.

 We hope you join us as we evolve the future of modeling tooling.
-Reach out to us via [our forums](https://forum.bpmn.io/) or tweet us [@bpmn_io](https://twitter.com/bpmn_io).
+Reach out to us via [our forums](https://forum.bpmn.io/) or toot us on [Mastodon](https://fosstodon.org/@bpmn_io).
 Let's have a chat!

 <p style="border-top: dotted 1px #CCC; margin-top: 40px; padding-top: 20px; margin-bottom: -20px">
 _ChatGPT co-authored and approved this announcement._